-In my practice as a Registered Dietitian, I work with many clients who struggle with depression and other mood disorders.
+In my practice as a Registered Dietitian, I work with many clients who struggle with depression and food.
 Through working with this clientele, I’ve learned many valuable lessons.
 I’ve come to see how every person’s experience with depression is completely unique.
 However, as I get to know more and more people with depression, I have come to identify some more common food challenges.

 Limited energy to prepare meals